 Though a host should encamp against me, my heart will not fear.

-Though war rise against me, even then I will be confident.
+Though war6 rise against me, even then I will be confident.

-#4421, pronounced mil-khaw-maw'.
+6 The word our English Bibles translate as "war" in this verse is milchamah, Strong's Hebrew word #4421, pronounced mil-khaw-maw'.
 It is derived from the Hebrew verb root lacham, [lamed, chet, mem sofit], Strong's Hebrew word # 3898, pronounced law-kham'.